azsk/AzTS-docs/01-Setup and getting started/README.md

     ```

 4. To increase function timeout, go to your function app (say, you want to increase timeout value for 'AzSK-AzTS-WorkItemProcessor-xxxxx'.
-This app contains function to scan subscription with baseline control) > Settings > Configuration > Application settings > Update the value of `AzureFunctionsJobHost__functionTimeout` to '01:00:00' to increase the timeout value to 1 hour.
+This app contains function to scan subscription with baseline control.) > Settings > Configuration > Application settings > Update the value of `AzureFunctionsJobHost__functionTimeout` to '01:00:00' to increase the timeout value to 1 hour.

   > _**Note:** In future if you run the AzTS installation command (`Install-AzSKTenantSecuritySolution`) to upgrade your existing AzTS setup, you will have to repeat the above steps._